dprince/bellows/README.md

 	bellows purge nova

-Update the selected configuration template and test suite choices for active reviews in SmokeStack (based on the selections in your .bellows.conf file):
+Sync test suite choices for active reviews in SmokeStack (based on the selections in your .bellows.conf file):

-	bellows update nova
+	bellows sync nova --all

 All commands support creating and maintaining test configs for nova, glance, and keystone.